Track mileage automatically

 Another obligation is Workers’ Compensation Insurance, which provides coverage in case of accidents and injuries at work.
 Even if you have only one employee, you must have this insurance.

 As an employer, you are obligated to provide a safe workplace for all workers in terms of the physical environment, social culture, and non-discrimination.
-Infringement notices and penalties may apply otherwise.
+If you don’t comply with the health and safety laws, infringement notices and penalties may apply.

 Other obligations